 Some women pass through menopause with no noticeable changes to their brain function or mood.
 Others, unfortunately, won't be so lucky.
-Mental health symptoms such as anxiety, feeling low and memory changes are common amongst menopausal and perimenopausal women.
-Of the >40 symptoms associated with menopause the mental health ones include:
+Mental health symptoms such as anxiety, feeling low, and memory changes, are common amongst menopausal and perimenopausal women.

 These can happen at any moment - and have a lot of contributing factors.
-Menopause and hormonal changes may not be the root cause of changes to your mental health - life events, relationships, work, diet and lifestyle will all have an impact.
+Menopause and hormonal changes may not be the root cause of changes to your mental health - life events, relationships, work, diet and lifestyle will all play a part.
 But, the hormonal changes of menopause can wreak havoc on the brain.
-The women we've spoken to at Alva say it's the mental symptoms that often have most impact on your life.
+The women we've spoken to at Alva say it's the mental symptoms that often have the most impact on your life.
 It can be hard to work when your memory is flagging, or you suddenly find yourself getting much more anxious.

 The simple answer is that we don't quite know - yet!
 So many aspects of life affect your mental health it can be difficult for academic studies to isolate single causes.

-There's now acedemics working to develop new types of experiment, which could link changes in hormone levels directly to mood swings (7).
+There's now academics working to develop new types of experiments, which could link changes in hormone levels directly to mood swings we may experience.
 We'll be watching this space carefully and keeping you up to date.

 It's no secret that by the time menopause comes along women's lives are hectic!
-We take on responsibilities for a home, in marriages and partnerships, will often have professional lifes and aging parents... and that's before we've even mentioned children.
+We take on responsibilities for a home, in marriages and partnerships, will often have professional lives and ageing parents... and that's before we've even mentioned children.
 Any number of these is a huge amount to juggle and can lead to a lot of stress.

 Frankly, just thinking about the amount women have going on during menopause makes me anxious.
-With so much on women's plates taking a break can be hard.
-Often women are not thinking about themselves at all - putting everyone else's needs about their own.
+With so much on women's plates, taking a break can be hard.
+Often women are not thinking about themselves at all - putting everyone else's needs above their own.
 As a result, there's an increased risk of burnout, and mental health problems.